 Use this window to force an interrupt instantly.
-This is useful when you want to check your interrupt logistics and interrupt routines.
+This is useful when you want to check your interrupt logic and interrupt routines.
+Just start typing an interrupt name and focus shifts to the first line found with that name.

 The hold time for a forced interrupt is infinite, and the interrupt exists until it has been serviced or until a reset of the debug session.